 Year 2, Year 6

 A Christmouse Tale

 On Wednesday, Year 2 and Year 6 were treated to a performance of A Christmouse Tale by Pendle Productions to support their work in their fairytale topics.
 Children enjoyed the cheery Christmas musical following the adventures of a lonely white mouse as he escapes the pet shop and tries to find his own way to the house where he was to have been a special gift.

 To finish our gymnastics unit on symmetry and asymmetry, we joined forces with students across classes and practised, performed and perfected these routines.
 There were some outstanding examples of our Learning Habits being shown and wonderful synergy across the year group.
 Well done to everyone!

 After successfully running to Paris, Year 6 have decided to combine our efforts as we aim to run, jog or walk the 1,387 miles to Lapland in time for our Christmas break.
 Pupils and staff will be counting their laps of the playground and adding them to our new map!
 We’ve been loving this new initiative which we have found improves both our physical and mental wellbeing.

 Positional Language in Maths

 In Maths, Year 6 have been looking at position and direction as well as recapping some maths language.
-One group went to the hall to have an active session using hoops, balls, mats and other sports equipment.
-We had been set a series of challenges by our teacher and needed to see if we could meet them.
+Miss T’s Maths class had an active session using hoops, balls and other sports equipment.
+We had been set a series of challenges and needed to see if we could meet them.
 First we tried making 2 ½ rolls in one go and working out how many degrees this was.
 We couldn’t do forward rolls as we needed to always land on our heads with our heels in the air (not safe!) but we could do pencil rolls!
 We also had to see how many rotations of a hoop we could do in 30 seconds, then find out if we could do it both clockwise and anticlockwise.
-There were lots more and we had great fun!
+We then created our own challenges and had great fun!